f-PLT/dev-setup-scripts/README.md

 - [ ] Bashrc and Vim customization
 - [ ] Ubuntu environment customization

+## How to

+The default recipe installs everything.

 Once you have created you chef folder and downloaded this cookbook, you can run the recipes with this command, from the chef folder root: